Palm Desert Man Arrested for Alleged Grand Theft at Local Mall

 Palm Desert, CA -

-A man was in custody today on suspicion of grand theft for allegedly stealing merchandise at the Westfield Palm Desert mall last month.
+A man was in custody today on suspicion of grand theft for allegedly stealing up to $10,000 worth of merchandise at the Westfield Palm Desert mall last month.

 Michael Decanto Salas, 25, was arrested Monday in connection with June 18 thefts which investigators later tracked to Salas, according to sheriff's Sgt.
 Matthew Koser.